5 ways to protect your horse from mud

 Teflon coated rugs

-Never is the statement about ‘you get what you pay for’, more true than about rugs!
+Never is the statement ‘you get what you pay for’, more true than about rugs!
 Invest in the best rugs that you can afford.
 Look out for winter rugs that are Teflon coated.
-These repel water and water based substances like mud.
+These repel water and water-based substances like mud.
 What’s more important is that it means that the mud can easily be brushed off when it dries.
-Rugs come with a multitude of features nowadays, there are even ones that are Teflon coated!
+Many modern rugs can be washed in your machine at home, but be sure to check the instructions on the rug you have before doing this.

 When the weather's really wet, a neck cover prevents, to some degree, globules of mud getting stuck in the mane if your horse decides to roll!
-If your budget permits, buy a neck cover when you buy the rug as often the neck covers sell out as lot less of them are made.
+If your budget permits, buy a neck cover when you buy your rug, as often the neck covers sell out as a lot less of them are made.
 The best bit about doing this is that you'll have it when you need it rather than having to go out in search of one.

 If your horse is an absolute mud monster and has a mud bath in his field, the best solution is a ‘hoody’!
 This will prevent the need for endless grooming.
 Just be sure to get a really snug fit so that it doesn’t move whilst it’s on.
 If you don't fancy fighting with your horse to get it on, don't worry as they come with or without a zip.
 Take a look at our stretch hoods and shoulder guards collection.